Dental hygiene tips for healthy teeth & gums

 If left untreated, the infection may reach other parts such as the jaw, head, or neck.
 In severe cases, it may even cause brain damage and become life-threatening.
 This is why proper treatment of the infection is necessary.
 This may be done by draining the infection, using root canal treatment, or removing the tooth altogether.

 Using antibiotics to postpone the tooth extraction is not the ideal solution if the infection has progressed and reached the nerves.
 In case the tooth has been infected beyond repair, there is no choice but to remove it.
-After the tooth is removed, some infection may still be present inside, which has to be drained or targetted with the help of antibiotics.
+After the tooth is removed, some infection may still be present inside, which has to be drained or targeted with the help of antibiotics.

 There are certain situations such as excessive swelling of the face or stretched oral tissue where the dentist would advise against getting an infected tooth extracted.
 In such conditions, the infection has to be drained first, along with the use of antibiotics.